ashrestha-keymind/sitecore-container-example/README.md

         - Type 'localhost'.
         - Select `Delete`.

+## For Error: a network with name ********* exists but was not created by compose
+- Remove the container and all the existing networks

+    To remove container: `docker compose down`

+    To remove network: `docker network prune`

+    To start the container follow the steps listed under "Run the container" section above.

-## Containers issues
+## For common containers issues
 - First thing to do is stop/restart all the containers

-    `docker compose stop`

-    `docker compose down`

-    To stop and remove containers, and also remove images: `docker compose down --rmi <all/local>`
+    To stop container: `docker compose stop`

     To start the container follow the steps listed under "Run the container" section above.

+- If stopping/restarting the container does not work, remove the container and restart.

+    To remove containers: `docker compose down`

+    To start the container follow the steps listed under "Run the container" section above.

+        > To remove containers, and also remove images: `docker compose down --rmi <all/local>`

-- Use this as the last option:
+## Use this as the last option

     Clean the Persistent storage.
 NOTE: this will remove all the data including the changes to DB.
 Commit/backup any changes before executing the following script.